Around this time last year I was planning a trip to New Zealand and celebrating publication of my new book Where Did Pluto Go?

 The film, available on a delightful DVD called Naming Pluto from Father Films, tells how attempts were finally made for Venetia to view her distant ex-planet through a telescope.
 Initial efforts failed but everyone persevered and, without wishing to spoil the story, I think I can say there was a happy ending.

 Naming Pluto has been screened at 40 Film and Science festivals in 17 countries and is endorsed by the IAU and UNESCO as a special project for the International Year of Astronomy.
-You can see a YouTube preview here.
+You can see a YouTube preview below.

-Do see it!
 In the meantime, I will treasure my two hand-written letters – the closest contact I ever had with the remarkable girl who named Pluto.

 • Discover space for yourself and do fun science with a telescope.
 Here is Skymania’s advice on how to choose a telescope.
 We also have a guide to the different types of telescope available.